 - These make a delicious, healthy party food or a fast weekend lunch.

 - Beat one egg in a cup with a tablespoon of milk.

-- Take a sheet of puff or short crust pastry and cut it in half (or better still make your own pastry).
+Take a sheet of all-butter puff or short crust pastry and cut it in half (or better still make your own pastry).
 Careme brand have a fabulous wholemeal spelt puff pastry that is my personal favourite.

 - Perfect party food or for a picnic or weekend lunch.

 - For green phobic kids, peel the zucchini and omit the parsley/mint (or just process it very finely so it can't be detected).

 Use gluten-free breadcrumbs, rice crumbs or quinoa flakes to bind.
 Use a gluten-free pastry for the sausage rolls and gluten free buns or lettuce cups for the baby burgers.